What Are Other Words for Abuse?

 Because so many victims recognize the cycle, I’ll explain it and you can decide if you experience it or not.

-In the first stage of the cycle, the abuser’s anger and tension build (sometimes slow, sometimes immediate).
+- In the first stage of the cycle, the abuser’s anger and tension build (sometimes slowly, sometimes immediately).

-The second stage begins when the abuser verbally abuses the victim, threatens the victim or something s/he loves or strikes the victim.
-The abuser might stage a show of force, punching walls or otherwise asserting dominance and control.
+- The second stage begins when the abuser verbally abuses the victim, threatens the victim or something they love, or strikes the victim.
+The abuser might stage a show of force by punching walls, breaking things (usually the victim’s things), or otherwise asserting dominance and control.

-Long-term symptoms of abuse range from depression and anxiety to suicide.
-Victims feel worthless and helpless much of the time and blame themselves for the situation they are in and the relationship problems.
+Long-term symptoms of abuse range from depression and anxiety to posttraumatic stress disorder (PTSD) and suicide.
+Victims feel worthless and helpless much of the time and blame themselves for the situation they are in and their relationship problems.
 Victims could turn to substance abuse to dull the pain or may be forced into substance abuse by their abuser.
-Victims feel hopeless like they may never feel truly happy again.
+They often feel hopeless like they may never feel truly happy again.

 How Are Children Who Witness Domestic Abuse Affected?